Faculty - Mechanical Engineering - College of Science, Engineering and Technology

 Shape the bright futures of Grand Canyon University students as a full time Mechanical Engineering Faculty member for the traditional ground campus in the College of Science, Engineering and Technology.
-Through hands-on, project-based learning, the college provides an outlet for innovation and cross-disciplinary exposure.
-It features degrees in electrical and mechanical engineering and engineering technology programs.
+We take an active learning approach that focuses on project-based learning that provides a basis for innovation and cross-disciplinary exposure.

 As a full-time Faculty member, you’ll provide program instruction incorporating innovative teaching methodologies, cutting-edge technologies and other industry trends reflecting advancements in your discipline.
-If you are highly motivated and passionate about teaching exceptional quality instruction in modern facilities with smaller class sizes, we’d like to hear from you.
+If you are highly motivated and passionate about teaching in modern facilities with smaller class sizes, we’d love to hear from you.

 Responsibilities include equipping students with the required skill set, facilitating classroom discussions, assessing student performance and preparing students to be successful leaders in their chosen profession.
-There are 9- or 12-month positions available that will start in August 2021.
-Other main responsibilities include the following:
+This 9-month faculty position is open now and will be filled ASAP.
+Primary responsibilities include the following:

 - Stays current on topics and practices related to the discipline

-- Assists the University in building a solid foundation for growth of engineering programs
+- Assists the University in the continued improvement of engineering programs

 - Fosters and promotes diversity and collegiality among faculty, students, and staff and is an advocate for change